maksimryndin/rv64im-toolchain/README.md

-# riscv32im Toolchain
+# riscv32im and riscv64im Toolchain

-The toolchain produced by this repository is meant for a RISC-V 32-bit ISA with the core integer and multiplication extension.
+The toolchain produced by this repository is meant for a RISC-V 32-bit/64-bit ISA with the core integer and multiplication extension.

 ## Prerequisites